Great Reads from Great Places: Young Readers

 Great Reads from Great Places

 Each year Massachusetts selects a special youth title to represent the Commonwealth in the “Great Reads from Great Places” program.
 The affiliated centers for the book promote their selections at the Roadmap to Reading section of National Book Festival.
-To read more about it and see the books suggested by other Centers for the Book, visit Great Reads from Great Places at the Library of Congress.
+To read more about it, visit Great Reads from Great Places at the Library of Congress.

 Editorial Reviews